romanlakerveld/ProgProj/REPORT.md

 My design has certainly changed a lot from the initial sketch.
 At first i planned on having an activity for every type of search possible: searching with only source and target, searching with only an area and searching with both.
 Once most of the hard coding parts were over i wasn't satisfied with the navigation so i decided to put all search possibilities in a single activity, fittingly named SearchMashup, in which the user can hide or show the map.
 This influences the search parameters.
 Also i put searching for a single species directly in the main activity, instead of having to navigate to it first, this seemed more fitting to me.
+I was also planning on displaying the interaction types as clipart images that would show the interaction, but i did not have enough time to spare to also add that feature.

 I think the design changes were for the better, since the searching is much more compact now.
 I think that, when given more time, i would have been able to come up with a more elegant solution but i am happy with the current result.